2U (company)

-2U is an American educational technology company that contracts with non-profit colleges and universities to build, deliver, and support online degree and non-degree programs.
+2U is an American educational technology company that contracts with non-profit colleges, universities, and companies to build, deliver, and support online degree and non-degree programs.
 2U is the parent company of edX.

 History

+2008-2016: Early history

 2U was founded in 2008 by John Katzman.
 The company was originally named 2tor (pronounced "Tutor").
 Katzman recruited Chip Paucek, and technology entrepreneur Jeremy Johnson to be co-founders.
 Katzman was the CEO through 2012, when he became chairman and appointed Paucek as CEO.

 Katzman funded 2U in 2009 through the launch of its first online teaching degree with the University of Southern California.
 In 2010, 2U partnered again with USC to offer an online degree in social work.
-Students of relevant programs sued both 2U and USC in 2022.

 In 2011, Georgetown University's School of Nursing and Health partnered with 2U to offer a degree program.
 The Kenan-Flagler Business School at the University of North Carolina started offering an online MBA through 2U the same year.
 In March 2011, the company raised a $32.5 million Series C, bringing its total funding to $65 million.

 In February 2014, 2U announced that Sallie Krawcheck, a former executive at Bank of America and Citigroup, and Earl Lewis, president of the Andrew W. Mellon Foundation, added to the company's board.
-On March 28, 2U went public and raised $119 million by offering 9.2 million shares at $13 per share.
+On March 28, 2U went public and raised $119 million by offering 9.2 million shares at $13 per share; its ticker symbol was "TWOU".
 By July, other schools such as Syracuse University, Northwestern University, and the University of California, Berkeley signed on with 2U to create online graduate degree programs.

 In March 2015, Yale University and 2U announced that they were partnering in order to offer a full-time, online master of medical science degree.
 By 2015, about 12,300 students were enrolled in 2U partner programs.